ohsu-comp-bio/funnel/website/content/docs/development.md

 The [testify][testify] and [mockery][mockery] tools are used to generate and use mock interfaces in test code, for example, to mock the Google Cloud APIs.

-## Python Tests

-There are end-to-end tests written in python.
-These are heavyweight integration tests which start Funnel servers and workers and submit tasks.

-These are run with `make test`.

 ## Vendoring